ayush-agarwal-0502/off-campus-placement-guidance/README.md

 ## More tips -

 Your resume isnt even seen by humans or even ATS in most cases, .
 Job search is not about how qualified you are.
 Don't take these rejections personally.
 Sometimes they are even "locality based" - willing to interview only people in same city as office (yeah even seen this behaviour in good mnc companies).

 Dont shoot arrows one by one aiming at the target - take a machine gun (I have no idea about guns) and shoot a lot of shots all at once - you never know which one will hit the target

+Attend a few interviews, I feel that a lot of influencers are overhyping "job market needs this that" to sell their courses to desperate job seekers.
+Sure sometimes you could genuinely have a skill gap, but you don't need to learn every latest tech for cracking interviews.

+Headhunters - Lots of jobs posted online are by some "recruiting/job consulting firms" - they are usually headhunters hired by companies to find candidates for them (actually this is a very big industry - there are races between recruitment-firms to fetch resumes for any JD published by company - and they try to get matching candidates sometimes even within hours).
+So if you see a shady name "leading tech company" "posting on behalf of client" , don't worry about it being shady and do apply - sometimes reasonably okayish companies are also using these headhunters.

+Tracker - This process will drive you nuts , specially when you continuously sit 4 hrs in front of screen filling a million forms - make excel sheets to keep track of which all jobs you have applied with referral, and another excel sheet to keep track of the different interviews and stages going on.
+Saves a headache.

+Yes you can reach strangers for referral, tho you need a really good linkedin profile for that, and plz mere bolne pe don't start spamming or writing bots to do this.
+I only did this for some very good jobs which I was genuinely intrested in.
+Senior referrals matter more, but younger people are more active - so go to the company page on linkedin - filter by country, and the job profile you are looking for (or maybe 1 senior position to it) and then voila you can see the people to reach out to.
+Even better if you see ur college alums there, more likely to refer.

 ## Bot to fill forms fast -